 Arthritis involves both degenerative and inflammatory types.
 There are nine common forms of Arthritis among 100 with their own related conditions, they are: Osteoarthritis, Rheumatoid, Gout, Ankylosing Spondylitis, Lupus arthritis, Infectious, Juvenile and Psoriatic and Fibromyalgia.
 Sixty-two are listed alphabetically here with further explanations.
 In Britain, it is estimated 10 million people are affected and the commonest forms are Osteoarthritis, Rheumatoid Arthritis and Gout.

 In Osteoarthritis the cartilage surface at the end of each bone undergoes ‘wear and tear’ and degenerates.
 It breaks down, releases inflammatories and this causes stiffness, especially where the joint has been subject to overuse, insult or injury.
-Typically, occurs in the hips, knees, shoulders and spine.
-You can see in the illustration above (by Freya Gilmore) how the hip joint becomes flexed, loses joint space where the cartilage has eroded and how the fingers and hands change.
+Typically, occurring in the hips, knees, shoulders and spine.
+The hip joint becomes flexed, loses joint space where the cartilage has eroded and how the fingers and hands change.
 It is a normal process that progresses as we get older, although younger people may also be affected.
 Many people experience no symptoms despite considerable ‘wear and repair’ taking place and this is only identified when an X-Ray is taken.

 In Rheumatoid and Psoriatic arthritis, the immune system attacks the body causing widespread inflammation, resulting in joint erosion and damage to other parts of the body, such as the eyes or internal organs.
 Gout is painful and debilitating and each caused by the deposition of uric/urate crystals within the joints of toes, fingers and ankles.